-Self preservation, impulse control, and continuing access to a dating pool that includes millions of single women who neither work with me nor for me.
+Self preservation, impulse control, an inexcusable level of heterosexuality, and continuing access to a dating pool that includes millions of single women who neither work with me nor for me.
 This is not a miraculous accomplishment in a city with a ratio of maybe 10 women for every straight man.

-It’s not like I’m a prude leading a celibate lifestyle and waving a crooked finger at those having a good time.
+It’s not like I’m a prude leading a celibate lifestyle and waving a crooked finger at Jeff and his fellow sex addicts.
 I have just as much testosterone fueling my libido as the next guy.

 I also understand that one of the benefits of dating is that you’re less inclined to feel like you missed out on anything when you eventually become monogamous.
 AKA get married.

 My DC dance card included a narcissistic psychiatrist from Annapolis; a sex-crazed Orrin Hatch staffer whose mom hated Jews; a Russian real estate agent who hiked me into the ground; a crazy NGO specialist for Africa who loved white guys; a crazy Rand expert for Pakistan who hated white guys; a crazy cancer researcher who couldn’t stop looking at her own reflection; and a crazy medical billing specialist who guzzled down an entire bottle of Absolut Peppar Vodka while I was in the bathroom, collapsed face down on my brand new bed, and proceeded to silently empty her bladder all over my one-week-old California King mattress and satin sheets.

 They were all female, highly educated, attractive, fashionable, and completely obsessed with what writer Nora Ephron (of “When Harry Met Sally” fame) memorably called “the warm bath” of victimization.

 Or, in the latter case, the warm bath of freshly expressed urine.